-If you inform the school district in writing that you revoke (take back) your consent for your school district to provide special education and related services to your child, your school district may not continue to provide special education and related services to your child; must provide you with timely prior written notice, consistent with IDEA regulations, of their proposal to discontinue special education and related services based on receipt of your written revocation of consent; may not use due process procedures in order to obtain agreement or a ruling that the services may be provided to your child; is not in violation of the requirement to make FAPE available to your child for its failure to provide further special education and related services to your child; is not required to have an IEP meeting or develop an IEP for your child for the further provision of special education and related services; and is not required to amend your child's education records to remove any reference to your child's receipt of special education and related services because of the revocation of consent.
+If you inform the school district in writing that you revoke (take back) your consent for your school district to provide special education and related services to your child, your school district may not continue to provide special education and related services to your child; must provide you with timely prior written notice, consistent with IDEA regulations, of their proposal to discontinue special education and related services based on receipt of your written revocation of consent; may not use due process procedures in order to obtain agreement or a ruling that the services may be provided to your child; is not in violation of the requirement to make FAPE available to your child for its failure to provide further special education and related services to your child for the further provision of special education and related services; and is not required to amend your child's education records to remove any reference to your child's receipt of special education and related services because of the revocation of consent.
 Before deciding to revoke your parental consent, please talk with your Special Education Director.